dkconnect/cerebras/README.md

 # CEREBRAS 60 Second Hackathon

-## This project represents my submission to the CEREBRAS 60 Second Hackathon.
+## This project is my submission for the CEREBRAS 2025 Hackathon.